reece-b4/chartsyBE/README.md

 -add date checking in seed for better errors and try catch -ensure runSeed is awaited as logs were out of sync -add interfaces
--exctract task jest test functionality from gettasks to reuse for get task
+-extract task jest test functionality from getTasks to reuse for get task -fix seeding: add await to truncate (delete contents of table) query to ensure it had finished before posting dummy data -refactor to use model and controller pattern
+-add error handling middleware